 - 1. Create a safe place in which no one is to be harassed or silenced because of their opinions or who they are. - 2.
 Ensure confidentiality.
 What is said in the room stays in the room. - 3.
 Respect the human dignity of each participant in the dialogue. - 4.
-Listen carefully to everything being said, rather than focusing on what you yourself would like to say. - 5.
-Give women and men, LGBTI persons, differently-abled persons, girls and boys the same attention, space and respect. - 6.
-Dialogue is not about 'convincing' anyone of your viewpoint, it is about helping each other to move to new levels of understanding. - 7.
-Adhere to the slogan 'nothing about us without us' which means allowing groups to speak for themselves and avoid speaking about groups in their absence.
+Listen carefully to everything being said, rather than focusing on what you yourself would like to say.
+Listen to understand rather than to respond. - 5.
+Give women and men, marginalised persons, differently-abled persons, girls and boys the same attention, space and respect.

+- 6. Dialogue is not about 'convincing' anyone of your viewpoint, it is about helping each other to move to new levels of understanding. - 7.
+Adhere to the slogan 'nothing about us without us' which means allowing groups to speak for themselves and avoid speaking about groups in their absence. - 8.
+What is shared in the room stays in the room.
+It is possible afterwards to share what the dialogue was about and the importance of it, but you should never share what other participants said.